Art about Machines, Made by a Human

 History.
 McNeilus began producing concrete mixer trucks in the early 1970s, helping modernize ready-mix delivery as construction demands accelerated.
 Their designs reflect decades of refinement focused on durability, efficiency and operator safety.
 The concrete mixer truck stands as an unsung collaborator in the built environment—linking human planning, engineered materials, and physical labor into lasting structures.

-Inspiration.
-A McNeilus truck delivering concrete for a new garage floor in Oak Park, IL
+Inspiration: McNeilus concrete truck pouring concrete for a garage foundation in Oak Park, IL.

 Acrylic paint, drawing media and collage on paper, mounted on an 18" by 24" wood panel, 2025.